rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Client-side integration is required when you need to interface your customers/clients with the streaming system to be able to consume services.
 Client integrations requirement is usually more common than server integration requirements for most of the simple use cases.

 As we discussed earlier, there are lots of out of the box solutions provided by the Red5 pro platform, that can help build your solution around Red5 pro with little or no server integration.
-Therefore we are left with the client side of things which is the main area of focus for most businesses.
+Therefore we are left with the client-side of things which is the main area of focus for most businesses.

 ### Elements of Red5 Pro client side

 #### Client SDKs

-The Red5 pro platform provides you with a [collection of SDKs](https://www.red5pro.com/docs/streaming/) to help you translate your business ideas into streaming interfaces for Android, IOS and Desktop browsers.
+The Red5 Pro platform provides you with a [collection of SDKs](https://www.red5pro.com/docs/streaming/) to help you translate your business ideas into streaming interfaces for Android, IOS and Desktop browsers.

 **Android SDK**